michelchafouin/photographer_updater/README.md

-# photographer_doc
+# photographer_updater
-Documentation for Photographer 4 add-on for Blender
+Repository for updater information using Release tags.